 |

-While the Bobcat trail has only seven tracks, the Wolf's trail is much longer.
+While the Bobcat Trail includes only seven requirements, the Wolf Trail is significantly longer.

-To earn the Wolf rank a Cub Scout must complete 58 tasks out of a possible 74 tasks that are offered in the book.
+To earn the Wolf rank, a Cub Scout must complete 58 of the 74 tasks offered in the handbook.

-Details regarding the completion of the achievements and associated electives can be found in the Wolf Handbook.
+Details about achievements and electives can be found in the Wolf Handbook.

 |